This Black History Month, teach your Spanish students about the rich cultural heritage of Black people in Latin America and the Caribbean.

 Amara la Negra: The Child of Immigrants Making an Impact

-Since her appearance on Love & Hip Hop: Miami, Amara la Negra has become a rising star in the Latin American music scene, winning numerous awards and performing at major music festivals.
+Since her appearance on reality television, Amara la Negra has become a rising star in the Latin American music scene.
+She has won numerous awards and performed at major music festivals.
 She continues to empower others through her music and advocacy for the Afro-Latino community.

 ChocQuibTown: Art as a Means of Expressing Social and Political Issues

-Their 2010 hit, "De donde vengo yo," quickly rose in the charts and is considered one of their signature songs.
+Their 2010 hit, "De donde vengo yo," quickly rose in the charts and is one of their signature songs.
 It showcases the band's unique style and tackles social and political issues while celebrating their roots and cultural heritage.

 Bring the Beauty of Afrolatinidad to Life in the World Language Classroom